This article originally appeared on VICE Canada.

 “Line up ladies,” reads the post.
 “With over 12 kangaroo wives, Roger the ripped kangaroo will crush your heart as fast as he crushed his metal feed bucket.”

 Yup, you read that right.
 Roger, alongside being a fitness icon, was an amorous boy.
-In his sanctuary, he was the alpha bro and had upwards of twelve wives who he reportedly pleased regularly.
-It wasn’t just the hearts of fellow roos that Roger was breaking, there were plenty of articles (written by actual humans) about the “sexy kangaroo” that kinda implied they wanted to fuck this animal.
+In his sanctuary, he was the alpha bro and had upward of twelve wives who he reportedly pleased regularly.
+It wasn’t just the hearts of fellow roos that Roger was breaking, there were plenty of articles (written by actual humans) about the “sexy kangaroo” that kind of implied they wanted to fuck this animal.